 "In the short time since we agreed to create a plan, we have brought together a set of ideas that will point us as an organisation in the right direction.
 Our aim is to be carbon neutral organisation by 2030 and to have improved the habitats in our green and wooded open spaces by up to 10% by 2025.

 "For those things that are outside of our direct control, we have joined forces with the Devon Climate Emergency Response Group to support the creation of a Devon-wide plan, with the aim of Devon becoming carbon neutral by 2050.

 "There is already a call for evidence, asking the public to make comments and add suggestions and we have supported the group with the themed discussions that have already taken place."

 West Devon Borough Council remain fully committed to working with communities and stakeholders, to share knowledge, experience and ideas, and have made a commitment to working with partners.

 Mike Davies, Chair of West Devon Borough Council's Climate Change Working Group said: "This is our planet and we are in this together.
 We know that we cannot solve this on our own, but by working together and helping each other we can make a difference.

-"As your Borough Council we have multiple roles in this, I have already talked about doing what we can for our own footprint and supporting the Devon-wide plan, but we also have a role in supporting and signposting you, our residents and businesses, to the latest information and enabling you to do all that you can.
+"As your Borough Council we have multiple roles in this.
+I have already talked about doing what we can for our own footprint and supporting the Devon-wide plan.
+We also have a role in supporting and signposting you, our residents and businesses, to the latest information and enabling you to do all that you can.